 The Incarnation School admission process begins with submission of the following:

 - Recommendation form (for students applying for grades 1-8)

 - Copies of Baptismal, Reconciliation, and First Communion certificates (when applicable)

 - Payment of the registration fee.

 All students applying for Early Fives or Kindergarten will particpate in Kindergarten screening.
 Students applying for Grades 1-8 will be tested for placement purposes before admission approval.
 All students are expected to meet Incarnation School’s standards for academics for placement in the requested grade level.
 Acceptance will also be dependent on the student’s behavioral record and work ethic.

 All applications are reviewed by the Principal for final approval.
 All accepted students are admitted in accordance with this Admission Policy.
 Official acceptance letters and related documents are mailed upon admission approval.

 ENROLLMENT PRIORITIES FOR NEW STUDENTS

 New students who are not Catholic parishioners will have fourth priority – admitted in order by school registration date.
-While space may be limited, we welcome families from outside the Incarnation Parish community.
+While space may be limited, we welcome families from outside the Our Lady of Light Parish Family (Incarnation / St. Francis of Assisi).
 Financial assistance is not available to non-parishioners.